adamstark/polish-language-learning-resources/README.md

 4. Duolingo is a great introduction to a language, but know when it is time to add other materials too
 5. Read, particularly [graded readers](https://en.wikipedia.org/wiki/Graded_reader)
 6. Your brain won't remember anything it doesn't consider valuable.
 That's a good thing.
 But it means that you can't just learn vocabulary lists - you need to hear the word in conversations, YouTube videos, read it in books, etc. Send signals to your brain that it should remember the word more deeply.
-7. Learn vocabulary... it's good just have an app (I use [Wokabulary](https://wokabulary.com)) and just keep throwing words into it every time you encounter them and think you should know them.
+7. Learn vocabulary... it's good to have an app (I use [Wokabulary](https://wokabulary.com)) and just keep throwing words into it every time you encounter them and think you should know them.
 E.g. I'll read a book chapter and underline the words I don't know (quickly translating as I go to get the meaning).
 Then I go back a second time and put (most of) those words into my vocab app.
 8. Don't be afraid of material that's a little more advanced than your current language level.
 Try and understand what you can and the unknown words and language structure will quietly register itself somewhere in your brain.
 9. Do at least a little bit of learning every day, sometimes more...
 If you're tired and can't read books or learn vocab & grammar, just watch an [EasyPolish](https://www.youtube.com/@EasyPolish) video on YouTube

-# My Vocabulary Lists

-I've included some vocab list in the [Vocabulary](Vocabulary) folder